ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 isotropic turbulence with a $k^{-2}$ spectrum.
 It was hypothesized that the stratified turbulence would then transfer energy to larger scale, resulting in a shallower $\mfivethird$ spectrum.
-These ideas were also revisited recently by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a
+These ideas were also revisited by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a
 $\mfivethird$ spectrum.